 - You can finance up to 100% of a home’s value

 - USDA home loans are restrictive in certain areas (get details)

 - You may qualify for lower mortgage insurance premiums (PMIs)

 How Do You Qualify for a USDA Home Loan?

 Income limits to qualify for a USDA home loan vary by location and depend on household size.
 To find the loan guarantee income limit for the county where you live, review this USDA Map.
 USDA guaranteed home loans can fund only owner-occupied primary residences.

 Other eligibility requirements include:

-- An acceptable credit history, with no accounts converted to collections within the last 12 months, among other criteria.
+- Good credit history, with no accounts converted to collections within the last 12 months, among other criteria.
 If you can prove that your credit was affected by circumstances that were temporary or outside of your control, including a medical emergency, you may still qualify.

 - Applicants with credit scores of 640 or higher receive streamlined processing.
 Below that, you must meet more stringent underwriting standards.
-You can also qualify with a nontraditional credit history.
+You can also be eligible with a nontraditional credit history.

-Who may apply for a USDA Home Loan?
+Who can apply for a USDA home loan?